dell/csm-docs/content/docs/csidriver/features/powermax.md

 ## CSI PowerMax Reverse Proxy

-To get the maximum performance out of the CSI driver for PowerMax and Unisphere for PowerMax REST APIs, starting with v1.4 of the driver, you can deploy the optional CSI PowerMax Reverse Proxy application.
+CSI PowerMax Reverse Proxy application is deployed along with the driver to get the maximum performance out of the CSI driver for PowerMax and Unisphere for PowerMax REST APIs.

 CSI PowerMax Reverse Proxy is a (go) HTTPS server that acts as a reverse proxy for the Unisphere for PowerMax RESTAPI interface.
 Any RESTAPI request sent from the driver to the reverse proxy is forwarded to the Unisphere server and the response is routed back to the driver.